COURSE & LECTURES

 SYLLABUS

-Future Mobility is a survey course that is based on theoretical lectures given by the instructor and individual applied projects that are asked to be created by students.
-The students are expected to attend the classes regularly, take their own notes, and participate in discussions.
-Final evaluation is based on attendance (%20), the grades of midterms (%40), and final exams, as well as applied project considerations (%40).
+This survey course combines theoretical lectures delivered by the instructor with individual applied projects created by the students.
+Students are expected to attend classes regularly, take notes, and actively participate in discussions.
+The final evaluation will be based on attendance (20%), midterm grades (40%), and the final exam and applied project assessments (40%).

 COURSE SCHEDULE - 4 hours per week